borjauria/Module-2-Project-Iron-Hack/README.md

-# Module-2-Analysis of shark attacks in the US
+# Module-2-Analysis of shark attacks in the USA
 This repository contains my module 2 project, in it I work with a database of the _Shark Attacks_ and I do data reporting with Tableau.
 I use my knowledge to visualize and understand the data.

 ## _Status_